adhiluphanna/deliciousrecipeh/content/post/546-easiest-way-to-prepare-speedy-breadpeanutbuttercookies.md

 ##### Steps to make BreadPeanutButterCookies:

-1. Cut the side of the bread&amp;griend it to makes breadcrumbs.
+1. Cut the side of the bread&griend it to makes breadcrumbs.
-1. Take a bowl add bread breadcrumbs,peanut butter,oil,sugar,&amp;mix it nicely.Makes a dough.
+1. Take a bowl add bread breadcrumbs,peanut butter,oil,sugar,&mix it nicely.Makes a dough.
 1. Preheat the microwave on 180 degree for 5 mints.
-1. Shape the cookies from dough &amp;put choco chips on top.Than bake it 3mints on preheated microwave.
+1. Shape the cookies from dough &put choco chips on top.Than bake it 3mints on preheated microwave.
 1. Bread cookies is ready.